acelakshitverma/acelakshitverma/README.md

 👨 A little about me ...

-    Cyber Crime Investigator at Centre for Research On Cyber Intelligence & Digital Forensics (CRCIDF) OSINT Evangelist , Freelance Consultant To Law Enforcemnt Agencies Founder of We Are Plymouths Foundation
+    OSINT Evangelist , Freelance Consultant To Law Enforcemnt Agencies Founder of We Are Plymouths Foundation
     Cyber Security Mentor at Fairgaze Media Pvt Ltd.